babazaroni/RoboND-Kinematics-Project/writeup_template.md

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

+The task was to code handle_calculate_IK routine.
+Gazebo first plans a route the robot should take to get the end effector to a position in front of the target and a second time, move to the bin.
+The plan is a list of positions and orientations of the end effector.
+This list is passed to handle_calculate_IK and it returns a list of joint positions for each of the points and orientations in the list.

+The first task is to calculate the wrist center position

 improve, why the unecessary wrist rotations.
+Move unchainging calculations to a class or pickle